yingkui2003/PG-Tools/README.md

 # Cite this work
-Li Y., Laabs, B., Anderson, L., Licciardi, J., in preparation.
-PG-Inventory: a GIS toolbox to standardize the format and derive attributes for paleoglacier outlines.
+Li Y., Laabs, B., Anderson, L., Licciardi, J., in review.
+PG-Tools: A framework and an ArcGIS toolbox to standardize paleoglacier outlines and attributes.

 # Contact info
 Yingkui Li